Elegant-Queueing/Q/README.md

    - Unable to efficiently maintain and collect notes during conversation with applicants.

 ## Various parts of Q
-There are 3 parts of Q:
+There are 3 major components of Q:

    #### Student android app
    - The documentation for the student app can be found at: https://github.com/Elegant-Queueing/student-version